ThreeMammals/Ocelot/README.md

 An example configuration can be found [here](https://github.com/TomPallister/Ocelot/blob/develop/test/Ocelot.ManualTest/configuration.json) and an explained configuration can be found [here](https://github.com/TomPallister/Ocelot/blob/develop/configuration-explanation.txt).
 More detailed instructions to come on how to configure this.

+There are two sections to the configuration.
+An array of ReRoutes and a GlobalConfiguration.
+The ReRoutes are the objects that tell Ocelot how to treat an upstream request.
+The Global configuration is a bit hacky and allows overrides of ReRoute specific settings.
+It's useful if you don't want to manage lots of ReRoute specific settings.

+		{
+			"ReRoutes": [],
+			"GlobalConfiguration": {}
+		}

+More information on how to use these options is below..

 ## Startup

 An example startup using a json file for configuration can be seen below.